togrupe/dlive-midi-tools/README.md

 # dlive-midi-tools
-##Description
+## Description
 Python and midi/tcp based tool to prepare channel lists for Allen &amp; Heath dlive systems.
+Based on an excel sheet the following parameters can be preconfigured and in one step be written into the dlive system via midi/tcp.

 ## Input file
 Excel sheet, please edit the columns: Name, Color and Phantom